Battery0/CV/README.md

 #### SAE Institute (2006 - 2007)
 Visual Effects 3D Modelling and Animation
-Course that comprised of 3D modelling, animation, texturing, lighting and rendering at broadcast and film level quality.
+A course that comprised of 3D modelling, animation, texturing, lighting and rendering at broadcast and film level quality.

 ## Interests and Hobbies
-* Technology (computing, engineering, science)
+* Technology (computing, engineering, science) - I have alaways been fascinated with technology from an early age.
+From constructing lego sets in my formative years, working on complex engineering projects professionaly, to learning to code
-* Building computers
+* Building computers - Having built numerous full desktop computers over the years, which I enjoy, I also thoroughly enjoy researching and keeping up-to-date with the latest and greatest technologies
-* Board games
+* Board games - As a keen board game player thats owns far to many to count, I love to play with friends and family and really enjoy the social interactions board games bring with them.
+I also play D&D with a group of friends on a bi weekly basis
-* Video games
+* Video games - Being a keen PC gamer for several decades, I thoroughly enjoy well crafted RPGs (Witcher, Elder Scrolls), strategy (Stellaris), and action games (Tomb Raider, Dark Souls).
+Although finding time can be difficult!